hamza-ghufran/Journal/content:posts/2020-08-22/index.md

 Often times when you are performing some repitive task, you get comfortable with what it is and fail to find a better - more optimal solution.
 Or, you overlook some very basic concepts and remain content with the outcome you produce.

 I am at the end of my two year journey as a web developer and you might expect me to have the right answer when asked about the difference between div-inline, inline and block.
-I did not have the right answer uptil NOW.
+I did not have the right answer up until NOW.

 ## `display` property.